htahsingungor/htahsingungor/README.md

 - 👋 Hi, I’m @htahsingungor
-- 👀 I’m interested in Microsoft Azure, Infrastructure as Code (Terraform, Ansible), Power Platform, PowerShell and Python (for IT automation) to use as an IT System Administrator
+- 👀 I’m interested in Microsoft Azure, Infrastructure as Code (Terraform, Ansible), Power Platform, PowerShell and Python (for IT automation) to use as an Cloud & System Engineer
 - 🌱 I’m looking forward to collaborate on Powershell and Python

 <!---